-Jackson Weaver is a multi-platform journalist with CBC's Entertainment unit.
+Jackson Weaver is a multi-platform journalist with CBC News Entertainment.
 You can reach him at firstname.lastname@example.org, or follow him on Twitter at @jacksonwweaver

 Latest from Jackson Weaver